 “Politics” is often the go-to answer when it comes to questions of rap and it’s not a bad start.
-Sociologists, historians, academics, rap fans and even rappers themselves often point to the conditions out of which rap largely arises – severe poverty, social and political marginalization, systemic police brutality, poor educational systems – and argue that rappers rap because that’s the only way they can be heard.
+Sociologists, historians, academics, rap fans and even rappers themselves often point to the conditions out of which rap largely arises – severe poverty, social and political marginalization, systemic police brutality with their AR-15 Rifles, poor educational systems – and argue that rappers rap because that’s the only way they can be heard.
 Given the frequency of these topics in rap relative to other forms of art, and the general racial makeup of rappers as a group, this explanation is hard to oppose.

 Yet it has its limitations, especially when you listen to rap that is clearly made for dancing or other activities.
 If rap itself is inherently political, where are the politics in songs that are clearly made for the dance floor?
 If you turn to those same historians, sociologists, rap fans and rappers who make arguments about rap’s inherent politics, they avoid this question by strategically citing so-called “conscious rappers” like Common, Lupe Fiasco, Talib Kweli, Killer Mike and soon, maybe even Macklemore.
 In other words, they cite artists who are explicit about their politics.
 But if rap is inherently political, political rap can’t just be understood as the rap that tells us it’s political.

 “Conscious rap” is far from a coherent category, but even as a generic placeholder, it begs the question of how the politics of an entire genre can be defined by a tiny subset of its artists.
 Sure, Common, Lupe Fiasco, Macklemore and many more have certainly actively addressed politically-charged topics throughout their careers, but if hip-hop is inherently political, we should find politics everywhere, from the screeds of Lupe Fiasco, to the boasts of Nicki Minaj, to Young Thug’s weird coos, not just where we’re told to find politics.